MatthewFolbigg/MemoryGame-CS193P/README.md

 # CS193P MemoryGame
+### 🔴 Work In Progress
 MemoryGame is beign built following the 2021 [Stanford CS193P](https://cs193p.sites.stanford.edu) SwiftUI course.
-It is the first app built as part of the course starting in lecture 1.
+It is the first app built during the course starting in lecture 1.
-It is a work in progress and the lectures are stil being released.

 #### A simple card based memory game
 - Tap on a card to turn it face up and reveal its content